mskian/react-tn-beds/README.md

 ## API 🍪

-Fetching data From Official Tamil Nadu Goverment Website
+Fetching Data From Official Tamil Nadu Government Website

 For more at - <https://github.com/mskian/tamil-nadu-covid-beds-api>